 - Vegetable Business Planner

-Apprentices receive an average of 20 hours of training per week from early March through the end of October.
-The weekly schedule consists of a full day of production training every Saturday as well as two additional four-hour blocks during the week.
-Saturday sessions are structured learning opportunities formulated for the whole group.
-Weekday on-farm work blocks will be dedicated to crop projects (ie planting, hoeing, managing diseases/pests and harvesting your crop), management areas and equipment training.
+Trainees receive an average of 20 hours of training per week from early March through the end of October.
+The weekly schedule consists of a full day of production training every Monday as well as two additional four-hour blocks during the week.
+Monday sessions are structured learning opportunities formulated for the whole group.
+Weekday on-farm work blocks will be dedicated to crop projects (i.e. planting, hoeing, managing diseases/pests and harvesting your crop), management areas and equipment training.

-In addition to the standard weekly on-farm schedule, apprentices learn other important
+In addition to the standard weekly on-farm schedule, trainees learn other important

-- Farmers' market shifts: five consecutive Sundays (moving from helper to manager over the course of the rotation)
+- Farmers' market shifts: six consecutive Sundays (moving from helper to manager over the course of the rotation)

 - Exploring the Small Farm Dream: 4 weekday evenings in April